Rents Rise in Los Angeles

 “When you’re spending so much of your income on rent, that money’s going to landlords instead of grocery stores,” says Alan Greenlee, Southern California Association of Nonprofit Housing Alan Greenlee — from post on la.curbed.com

-According to ApartmentList.com, rental prices rose slightly in Los Angeles in May, and up 1.9% more than last year this time.
-It’s only a slight rise that pushes the price of a 2 bedroom apartment to $1750 per month and 1 bedroom to $1670 per month.
-That would be consistent with the upward trend of Los Angeles home prices this spring.
+According to ApartmentList.com, rental prices rose slightly in Los Angeles last May, and up 1.9% YoY.
+That was a small rise of $50 per month which pushed the price of a 2 bedroom apartment to $1750 per month and 1 bedroom to $1670 per month.

 Although apartment prices are high and rising, they’re actually lower in Los Angeles than in California, and lower than the inflation rate and the rate of wage growth.
 That’s one bright spot in an otherwise tough rental market for Los Angeles renters.